zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

-### ZWED0147W

-   Cleanup not yet implemented

-  **Reason:**

-  Cleanup is not started as its not yet implemented.

-  **Action:**

-  No action required.

 ### ZWED0148W

   App extracted but not registered to App Server due to write fail.
-Error=_FILE_WRITE_MODE_
+Error=_errorMessage_

   **Reason:**

   App extracted successfully but not registered to App Server due to write fail.
-Error=_FILE_WRITE_MODE_.
+Error=_errorMessage_.

   **Action:**

-  Check write access to App Server.
+  Go through the _errorMessage_ for context on what to debug.